I'm going to share with you how to book a last-minute cruise to the Galapagos Islands based on my experience.

-When you’re shopping around, I recommend getting quotes for the full spectrum of boats available.
+I recommend getting quotes for the full spectrum of boats available when shopping around.

-The coldest water passes along the western coast of the island, which means it's good for whale watching, and there's also the chance to see dolphins, in addition to much of the same wildlife you can see on the smaller islands.
+The coldest water passes along Isabella's western coast, which means it's suitable for whale watching, and there's also the chance to see dolphins, in addition to much of the same wildlife you can see on the smaller islands.

-However, even some of the smaller, 1st Class boats have amazing itineraries.
+However, even some smaller, 1st Class boats have fabulous itineraries.

-Unfortunately, that yacht had a mechanical problem the 1st day, and we missed out on Genovesa as it wasn't on our new boat's, Estrella del Mar's, itinerary.
+Unfortunately, that yacht had a mechanical problem the first day, and we missed out on Genovesa as it wasn't on our new boat's, Estrella del Mar's, itinerary.

-All the itineraries will assure you plenty of amazing wildlife viewing opportunities, so if they make you dizzy looking at and comparing them all, don't worry too much about it.
+All itineraries will ensure you have plenty of fantastic wildlife viewing opportunities.
+So, if you get dizzy looking at and comparing them all, don't worry too much about it.

-The itinerary of any given boat is a bigger factor if you're dead set on seeing certain types of birds or wildlife, such as the whales which are only around Isabella Island, and the Red Footed Boobies on Genovesa.
+The itinerary of any given boat is a more significant factor if you're dead set on seeing certain types of birds or wildlife, such as the whales, which are only around Isabella Island, and the red-footed boobies on Genovesa.

 My Favorite Island

-Of my 8-day itinerary, the single best day was spent on Espanola Island, where we had the chance to swim/snorkel with wild sea lions, see red and green “Christmas” Marine Iguanas, Blue Footed Boobies, Galapagos Hawks, Frigate Birds, and the Waved Albatross.
+Of my 8-day itinerary, the best day was spent on Espanola Island, where we could snorkel with wild sea lions, see red and green “Christmas” marine iguanas, blue-footed boobies, Galapagos hawks, frigate birds, and the waved albatross.

-The cost of the boat may be the largest single expense if you want to experience the Galapagos by boat, however there are a host of other expenses to budget for as well.
+The boat cost may be the most significant single expense if you want to book a last-minute cruise to the Galapagos Islands; however, there are additional costs to budget.

-- $430 – Roundtrip Airfare to/from Islands (this is slightly less in the Low Tourist season, or if you out of Guayaquil vs. Quito).
-I was informed you can try and book the airfare yourself, and note you're an Ecuadorian to get about a 50% lower rate, however if they call you out on this at the airport, you'll be required to pay the difference on the spot.
+- $430 – Roundtrip Airfare to/from Islands (this is slightly less in the Low Tourist season or if you fly out of Guayaquil vs. Quito).
+I was informed you could try and book the airfare yourself, and note you're an Ecuadorian to get about a 50% lower rate.
+However, if they call you out on this at the airport, you'll be required to pay the difference on the spot.

-- $100 – Park entrance fee (paid on arrival at the airport)
+- $100 – Galapagos National Park entrance fee (paid on arrival at the airport)

 - $10 – Airport fee (paid at the airport from which you depart the mainland)